 This omelette is one of our family's go-to fried egg recipes that everyone loves.
 My mom used to make this omelette as a lunch box for us on her busy days or the days she can't go grocery shopping.
 The perfect way to use up the vegetables left in your fridge, ideal for meal prep and lunch box too.
 This dish is it's loaded with protein, vegetables, budget-friendly, yet so satisfying, and filling!
-If you haven't tried this Chinese version of omelette, I highly recommend to try at home!
+If you haven't tried this Chinese version of an omelette, I highly recommend trying it at home!

 Very similar to crispy Thai omelette Khai Jiao, which is usually made with minced pork and fish sauce in the seasonings.
 Thai crab meat omelette and oyster omelette are my favourites Asian street food and I will share my recipe very soon.
 Every country has its own version of this omelette dish and in this post, I am sharing my version of the classic Egg Foo Young recipe.